RazeLighter777/carve/README.md

 - **carve-ansible:** Integrates Ansible for VM provisioning and challenge deployment.
 ## ⚠️ Requirements
 Works only on linux and WSL.
 You need docker or any OCI container platform.

-For testing / non-production:
+### For testing / non-production:
 - 16gb RAM (so you can run a couple VMs without them running out of RAM)
-- 4 cores (more the better rust takes really long to compile) For running an actual game if you don't want your players to be angry:
+- 4 cores (more the better rust takes really long to compile)
+### For running an actual game (if you don't want your players to be frustrated at your slow, laggy CTF):
 At least a three node (docker, or kubernetes) setup EACH with:
-- 64gb RAM
+- RAM = 1GB * teams * players per team
-- 16 cores
+-  .5 cores * teams * players per team.

 ## 🟢 Getting Started